 Let Them Hear the Gentle Whisper

-Elijah responded to God's voice, rather than to the wind, earthquake, and fire, and so will those for whom we pray.
-Yet we often want to send the wind, earthquake, and fire!
-We tend to use calculated words (wind), force (earthquake), or passion (fire) to convince others to change, but when God gently speaks in His quiet way, what happens?
+Elijah responded to God's voice rather than to the wind, earthquake, and fire, and so will those for whom we pray.
+Yet, we tend to use calculated words (wind), force (earthquake), or passion (fire) to convince others to change, but when God gently speaks in His quiet way, what happens?

-It is as though God is saying, "My most effective, powerful display of My power is My gentle voice.
+It is as though God is saying, "My most effective, awesome display of My power is My gentle voice.
 When I speak a word to the conscience, then My power is displayed."

 God's way is usually calm and quiet.
-Our own words, forceful efforts, and passion are nothing beside that voice of gentle silence that speaks to the conscience, convicting, convincing, and bringing new understanding.
+Our own words, forceful efforts, and passion are nothing beside the voice of gentle silence that speaks to the conscience, convicting, convincing, and bringing new understanding.

 Then the sun said, "Now, let me try."
 It began to beam warmly on the traveler.
 Gradually, the man loosened his wrap and finally slipped it off.